pipes-digital/pipes/README.md

 ## How to install and run

-Fork this repository.
+Clone this repository.
 You need to install Ruby and the bundler gem:

     gem install bundler